Academic support for students by overseeing individual and group interventions.

 Peer Tutor Coordinators

 RCs also manage the peer tutors within each hall.
 Students ask an RC in their building for the schedule and availability of peer tutors.
-If additional support is needed, students should contact the Peer Tutor Coordinator for their building.
+If additional support is needed, students should contact one of the following individuals below.

 Assigned IMSA faculty or staff to offer additional support for identified students to succeed academically and emotionally.
 Advocates can be assigned to any student anytime throughout the school year.